An Alternating Algorithm for Finding Linear Arrow-Debreu Market Equilibria: Introduction

 Recall that when designing distributed algorithms via mirror descents for Fisher markets \cite{birnbaum}, each $\beta_i$ is endogenously set to $1$ in the convex program above (there is no concept of variable $\beta_i$ so there is no need for to update $\beta_i$).
 The convex program is then as follows.

 The objective function becomes and the feasible space is

 where $p_j=\sum_i b_{ij}$.
 The components of the gradient of $\varphi$ are thus

 The projection back to the feasible space is applied on vector $\mathbf{b}'' = (\mathbf{b}''_i)_i = (b''_{ij})_{ij}$ after the update such that $\mathbf{b}'' =\mathbf{b}-\eta\nabla\varphi(\mathbf{b})$ for a learning rate $\eta$ and $\mathbf{b}'$ is the feasible point after projection.
-The choice of the regularization function and thereby the corresponding Bregman divergence decides the actual distance measure for projection.
-The Proportional Response (PR) dynamics are the multiplicative updates that result from the Bregman divergence being the KL-divergence and $\eta=1$:
+The choice of the regularizer and thereby the corresponding Bregman divergence decides the actual distance measure for projection.
+The Proportional Response (PR) dynamics \cite{zhang} are the weight updates that result from the Bregman divergence being the KL-divergence by choosing the relative entropy as the regularizer and $\eta=1$:

 where $Z_i$ is chosen such that $\sum_j b_{ij}=B_i$.
-The update of $b_{ij}$ does not need to depend on the information of any other agent (given that any price $p_j$ is publicly known), so it can be done in a distributed way.\footnote{When the Bregman divergence is defined to be half the Euclidean distance, the algorithm becomes the gradient descent algorithm.
-The projection can be applied to the whole vector $\mathbf{b}$ as in \cite{birnbaum}.
-Alternately, one can apply mirror descents with respect to $b_i$ separately on the objective and show that, jointly, the objective still converges to minimum (as has been done for congestion games \cite{CL14,CL15,CL16}).}
+Due to the property of the PR dynamics, the update of $b_{ij}$ does not need to depend on the information of any other agent (given that any price $p_j$ is publicly known), so it can be performed in a \emph{distributed} way.
+When the Bregman divergence is defined to be half the square of $l_2$ norm, the algorithm becomes the gradient descent algorithm.